Simple linear attention language models balance the recall-throughput tradeoff: Preliminaries and Related Work

 \paragraph{Efficient attentions} Various works thus try to improve on attention's efficiency without sacrificing quality. \emph{Sparse attentions} reduce attention's time and memory requirements by only attending over specific strided patterns or local \emph{sliding windows}~\cite{parmar2018image,child2019generating,beltagy2020longformer}.
 While further popularized in large language models (Mistral,~\citet{mistral7b}), prior works either underperform full attention with sparse patterns that fail to capture dense interactions, or use large window sizes that still permit large KV-caches and subsequent inefficiency.

 Meanwhile, \emph{linear attentions} replace the softmax in standard attention with alternative kernel functions~\cite{katharopoulos2020transformers, choromanski2020rethinking, choromanski2021hybrid, qin2022cosformer,keles2023on}.
 By removing the $\exp(\bm{q}^\top \bm{k})$ in favor of feature map dot-products $\phi(\bm{q})^\top\phi(\bm{k})$, these methods use matrix product associativity to compute attention in $\mathcal{O}(Nd^2)$ time and space~\cite{katharopoulos-et-al-2020}.
 Furthermore, they permit a \emph{recurrent view} for constant memory and $\mathcal{O}(1)$ time per-token generation~\cite{kasai-etal-2021-finetuning,schlag2021linear}.
 However, present linear attention feature maps either fail to match standard attention on recall or remain expensive to compute~\citep{hedgehog2023}.
-Linear attentions also do not achieve faster wall-clock time or lower memory versus modern standard attention in practice ~\cite{dao2022flashattention}.
+Linear attentions are slower in wall-clock time compared to optimized attention implementations~\citep{dao2022flashattention}.

+The line of work studying how to combine sparse and linear attention into a single layer is also closely related to our work~\citep{zaheer2020bigbird,beltagy2020longformer,chen2021scatterbrain,zeng2022mra}.

 \paragraph{Attention alternatives} Finally, various models use attention-free sequence mixers such as state-space models (SSMs)~\cite{gu2021efficiently, sun2023retentive}, gated convolutions~\cite{dao2022hungry,poli2023hyena} and input-dependent recurrences~\cite{peng2023rwkv, gu2023mamba} to rival attention performance while improving its efficiency.
 However, while recent such models can match attention in overall perplexity, further study suggests they may underperform Transformers on tasks such as recall and in-context learning~\cite{arora2023zoology, akyurek2024incontext}.